 Force USA X20 Pro Highlights

 If you want to spend another $800 on the upgrade kit, you’ll receive some jammer arms, a lat pulldown seat attachment as well as a multi-grip lat row bar, a t-bar attachment to perform rows with the landmine attachment and your barbell, a dip bar, two knurled handles for the cables, and even a TV mount.
-While the X20 may take up the majority of your available space and lead you to spend over $7,000, we think this could be the only piece of equipment you really need in your home gym.
+While the X20 may take up most of your available space and lead you to spend around $7,000, we think this could be the only piece of equipment you really need in your home gym.

 Who Should Buy the Force USA X20